jhdouglas21/IST412/README.md

-This week's assignments: refactoring code and adding 2 more use cases Use cases added: Play Game and Manage User Profile
+This week's assignments: refactoring code and adding 2 more use cases: Withdrawl funds and Deposit Funds

 ## Team Member/ID and Contribution for M04-A03 'Two Implemented Use Cases Integrated with First Usecase + Login/Authentication Implementation with Clean, Refactored Code'